1twalters01/Summarize_app/Backend/servers/01 accounts/README.md

-Accounts microservice created in Rust.
+Accounts microservice created purely in Rust.

 # Overview
 * A solution like clerk.js was not used due to costs.